kubernetes/website/docs/admin/extensible-admission-controllers.md

 admission controller, the `GenericAdmissionWebhook` can admit or reject the operation based on the configured policy.

-After you create the `initializerConfiguration`, the system will take a few seconds to honor the new configuration.
+After you create the `externalAdmissionHookConfiguration`, the system will take a few seconds to honor the new configuration.